As a patient, you have a right to:

 - Sharing complete and accurate medical history and information.

 - Cooperating during your care and asking questions if you do not understand.

 - Respecting the needs, rights and property of other patients, family members and care givers.

 - Actively participating in you care by following instructions and medical orders.
 Have family members or personal representatives authorize care if you are unable to communicate.

 - Taking only the drugs prescribed by your healthcare team and promoting the healing process by refraining from alcohol or toxic substances during your care.

 - Knowing the extent of your insurance coverage and insurance requirements, such as preauthorization, deductibles and copayments.

-Powell Valley healthcare is a non-profit healthcare organization committed to providing care to all persons regardless of race, creed, gender, age, national origin, disability, sexual orientation, or gender identity/expression.
+Powell Valley healthcare is a non-profit healthcare organization committed to providing care to all persons regardless of race, creed, gender, age, national origin, disability, or sexual orientation.
 We accept persons covered under Medicaid or Medicare, and we offer substantial charity care and financial assistance to those in financial need.

 If this facility provides emergency services, it must not deny those services to a person who needs them but cannot pay them.

 If you believe you have been discriminated against by Powell Valley Healthcare, contact Patient Relations at 307.754.1201 or the Office of Civil Rights at 1.800.368.1019, TDD 1.800.537.7697, or www.hhs.gov/ocr.